Funded by Senate Bill 1407

 Who is the architect for the project?

-The AOC received numerous proposals for architectural services for the proposed new Shasta Courthouse.
-The AOC and the Superior Court of Shasta County interviewed a short list of qualified architects.
+Judicial Council staff received numerous proposals for architectural services for the proposed new Shasta Courthouse.
+Staff and the Superior Court of Shasta County interviewed a short list of qualified architects.
 The award-winning firm of NBBJ Architects of Seattle was selected.

 What will happen to the Dubrowsky House?